 I’ve also seen some men use their CSR contribution as a brownie point to flirt.
 Not only for showing off that they are a good guy, but also taking up volunteering so that they could approach women about it.
 Seeing such behaviour obviously made me disgruntled.

-I resigned myself to think like Harry and began to look at the world through a dark lens.
+I once resigned myself to think like Harry and began to look at the world through a dark lens.
 I became sceptical of every cause I saw, every NGO I heard of, every representative that pestered me and every person who said they loved to volunteer.
 Then, I realized that I was drawing conclusions based on my poor exposure to the world of NGOs and philanthropy.
-I was not considering the many people who do great work that actually bring a change to the society.
+I was not considering the many people who do great work that actually bring a change to society.

 I then recalled my friend who spends almost every weekend travelling to a town in the outskirts of the city to teach underprivileged children.
 I remembered my colleagues who packed food to give to the needy once a week.
 I recollected them buying blankets for homeless people during winters.
 I thought of the amazing amount of volunteering done by the youth during the Chennai floods of 2015.
 I remembered how people from all over the country supported whenever there was a crisis in any part of the country.
 I thought of how so many common people make their voices heard condemning any attacks around the world.

 P.S.
 If you know of a way to do virtual volunteering, please let me know in the comments.
 But don’t ask me to volunteer in your NGO.
 I’m looking for something like Online Volunteering.